Free shipping to the US on orders over $150

 2) Making the Chicken Meatballs

 Chop the white part of the leek into small pieces.
-Peel and chop lotus root, and chop it into small pieces.
-Mix chopped Japanese leek, lotus roots, and ground chicken with the soy sauce, sake, potato starch, and grated ginger well until the mixture becomes sticky.
+Peel and chop the lotus root, then chop it into small pieces.
+Mix the chopped Japanese leek, lotus roots, and ground chicken with the soy sauce, sake, potato starch, and grated ginger until the mixture becomes sticky.
 Once the meatball mixture is ready, let it rest for 10 minutes.

 3) Preparing the Other Ingredients

 Cut the other vegetables into bite-sized pieces.
-(For the enoki mushrooms, just cut off the bottom and separate the mushrooms using your hands) Pour boiling water over the fried tofu to remove the excess oil and cut it into small strips.
+For the enoki mushrooms, simply cut off the bottom and separate the mushrooms using your hands.
+Pour boiling water over the fried tofu to remove the excess oil, and then cut it into small strips.

 5) Cooking the Chicken Meatballs

-Scoop about 1.5 tbsp of chicken meatball mixture pieces into the soup.
+Scoop about 1.5 tablespoons of chicken meatball mixture into the soup.

-Tip: Make the meatballs by using 2 spoons and dropping them into the boiling soup.
+Tip: Make the meatballs by using two spoons and dropping them into the boiling soup.

 6) Cooking the Rest of the Ingredients

-When all the chicken balls are fully cooked (after about 7-8min), add the other vegetables and fried tofu into the soup.
-When they become tender, your chanko nabe is done!
+When all the chicken balls are fully cooked (after about 7-8 minutes), add the other vegetables and fried tofu into the soup.
+Once they become tender, your chanko nabe is done!
 Enjoy it with a bowl of rice to make it an extra hearty meal.

 Recommended products for this recipe